 The right to inspect and review your academic records within 45 days of the day the College receives a request for access.

-Current and former students may send requests to access their student record to email@example.com.
+Current and former students may request access to their student record by submitting a Student Records Access Request.

 The right to request the amendment of your academic records that you believe are inaccurate, misleading, or otherwise in violation of your privacy rights.